smeshko/project-rulebook-android/docs/sprint-artifacts/4-5-tap-to-focus.md

 - Task 1: Added FocusPoint data class and focus state (focusPoint, showFocusIndicator) to CameraUiState.
 Added onTapToFocus() and hideFocusIndicator() methods to CameraViewModel.
 All 4 new unit tests pass.
 - Tasks 2-4: Implemented tap-to-focus gesture detection in CameraScreen.
 Added MeteringPointFactory callback to CameraPreview.
 Tap gesture creates MeteringPoint and executes FocusMeteringAction with 5-second auto-cancel.
 Added auto-hide for focus indicator after 1 second.
+- Tasks 5-6: Created FocusIndicator composable with animated focus ring and corner brackets.
+Scale animation springs from 1.5x to 1x with bouncy effect.
+Alpha fades in quickly (150ms) and fades out smoothly (300ms).
+Integrated into CameraScreen.

 ### File List